NLTM-IIITH/layout-parser/server/modules/preprocessv2/README.md

 ### Code

-Main additions in server/modules/iitb_font
+Main additions in server/modules/preprocessv2

-The code that does the font attribute detection is present in server/models/text_attributes.py

-Added the created router in app.py line 35
+In app.py line 10 imported router from preprocessv2, which was imported from preprocess folder.

 ### Requirements